Mindez/BingoGen/README.md

 ## Getting Started

+- Make sure you have NodeJS installed at v8.x or later (recommended: nvm)
 - Install dependencies with `npm i`
 - Edit the goals and weightings in `./data/weighted-goals.csv`
 - Generate a BingoSync compatible JSON object with `npm start`